-- 1. Route the cable from the inverter's AC OUTPUT to the AC electrical sub-panel through the strain relief clamps.
+- 1. Route the cable (with line, neutral, and earth wires) from the inverter's AC output terminals to the AC electrical sub-panel through the unused strain relief clamp.
 Tighten the strain relief clamp securely on the cable. - 2.
-Connect the LIVE OUT (brown) wire from the "HOT OUT" terminal to the sub-panel main breaker.
-Tighten the "HOT OUT" terminal to 16 in lbf (1.8 N-m). - 3.
-Connect the NEUTRAL OUT (blue) from the "NEUT OUT" terminal to the sub-panel's neutral busbar.
-Tighten the "NEUT OUT" terminal to 16 in lbf (1.8 N-m).
+Connect the line (brown) wire from the HOT OUT terminal to the sub-panel main breaker.
+Tighten the HOT OUT terminal to 1.8 N-m (16 in lbf). - 3.
+Connect the neutral (blue) wire from the NEUT OUT terminal to the sub-panel's neutral busbar.
+Tighten the NEUT OUT terminal to 1.8 N-m (16 in lbf).